goradd/gofile/README.md

 ```shell
 gofile copy [-x excludes...] [-o|-n] <src> <dest>
 ```
 -x specifies names of files or directories you want to exclude from the source.
-This is useful when expanding a directory using '*'.
+This will match file patterns as well.
+This is useful when copying whole directories but needing to exclude specific types of files from the process.

 Normally, a previously existing file will not be overwritten, and a previously existing directory will not be deleted first but rather files will be added that are not present in the directory.
 The -o option will force